-Not recommended for use on R Series rotary headers.
+Not applicable for R Series rotary headers.

 To re-engage header drive, push down and pull up header drive knob.

 5.16.3 GSL Header Switches

 The GSL (A) contains switches for the following header functions that are most often adjusted while in operation to suit changing crop conditions.
 All are momentary type switches.
 A decal that identifies the switch functions is located on the cab post above the operator's console.